-In common with many experienced counsellors, I incorporate ideas from these models to help create a reliable, encouraging and confidential therapeutic relationship where you can share your thoughts and feelings without being judged or criticised.
-Honest, open, attentive face-to-face dialogue can provide the foundation for increased understanding and insight.
+In common with many experienced counsellors who know there is much value in all of these therapeutic models, I bring together ideas from these different approaches to help create a reliable, encouraging and confidential therapeutic relationship where you can share your thoughts and feelings without being judged or criticised.
+Honest, open, attentive dialogue can provide the groundwork for increased understanding and insight.

 Where do sessions take place?

-I offer an initial free half hour session so we can get to know each other and ensure counselling is right for you at this time, or that we will be able to work together in supervision.
-For more information, please email me here.
+Whether you're looking for counselling or for supervision, I offer an initial free half hour session so we can get to know each other a little and assess whether we'll be able to work together.
+Email me here if you'd like more information.

 Anything you tell me in your counselling sessions will remain strictly confidential.
 We will discuss this in your first session.

 I am a qualified supervisor with more than 12 years' experience of supervision.
 I offer supervision to trainee counsellors, counsellors who are just starting out as well as experienced practitioners.
 If you looking for a supervisor, please visit the Supervision page or email me directly here.